alvindimas05/Ryzentosh-Vivobook-16x-M1603QA/README.md

 ### RyzenAdj
 The optimization may be different on other cpus.
 Use <b>debug=0x144</b> on boot-args and run as sudo.
 You might need to run ```chmod +x ryzenadj``` or ```xattr -c ryzenadj```.

+Note: You need to run this every time you boots (Maybe including hibernation wake) and I'm still trying to find solution for this.
 #### Standard RyzenAdj Optimization
 ```
 sudo ryzenadj --stapm-limit=25000 --fast-limit=25000 --slow-limit=25000 --tctl-temp=85